Walter Afanasieff: Career

 Afanasieff created music with Mariah Carey from 1990 to 2001.
 He had a role in some of Carey's most successful songs, including "Hero", which he co-produced, co-wrote, and on which he played all of the music tracks.
 "Hero" was released as the second single from Carey's album Music Box, and reached number one on the Billboard Hot 100 chart on December 25, 1993.
 It remained at the top of the chart for four weeks.
 "Hero" has become one of Carey's signature songs, and Carey closes many of her concerts with it.
 Carey and Afanasieff also wrote "One Sweet Day", a duet between Carey and Boyz II Men, which held the record for the longest run at number 1 on the Billboard Hot 100 (16 weeks) for 23 years; the record was matched in 2017 by "Despacito", and broken by "Old Town Road" in 2019.
-The song was nominated for the 1996 Grammy Awards for Record of the Year and Best Pop Collaboration with Vocals, and received the ASCAP Song of the Year Award for 1996.
+The song was nominated for the 1996 Grammy Awards for Record of the Year and Best Pop Collaboration with Vocals, and received the American Society of Composers, Authors and Publishers Song of the Year Award for 1996.
 In 1994, Carey released the Christmas song "All I Want for Christmas Is You", composed by Afanasieff and herself.
 As of December 2018, the song has earned cumulative worldwide sales of over 14 million copies.

 In 2009, Afanasieff started working with Russian singer Yulia Nachalova.
 Their album Wild Butterfly was released in 2012 on iTunes.
 They later produced a video "Zhdi menya" ("Wait for Me") in Russian, released on iTunes in 2015.

 In 2014, Afanasieff became head of the composers/producers department at Isina, a worldwide talent search and development mentorship for those seeking to pursue a career in music.